These tasks are based on the text The Fifties and the Sixties

 - Which accusations were made?

-- Could similar unfounded accusations be placed today?
+- Could similar unfounded accusations be made today?

 - Do you think that such an era will return?